 The project Traces of the ‘Boxer War’ in German Museum Collections examines both objects in the individual institutions and the actors involved in their theft, transport and trade.
 In doing so, historical mechanisms of collecting these sensitive objects in Germany will be made visible.
 In addition to researching the collection holdings, the goal of the project is to publish a methodological guide.
 This will create the basis for a more comprehensive examination of the Chinese collection holdings in national and international museums in the context of the 'Boxer War'.

-Project management: Dr. Christine Howald
+Project coordination: Dr. Christine Howald

 Research assistant: Kerstin Pannhorst